cfernandes-muhimbi/Blog-Resources/README.md

-# blogs
+# Blogs

-This repository contains sample used in my blog - https://clavinfernandes.wordpress.com/
+This repository contains samples used in my blog - https://clavinfernandes.wordpress.com/